 If you’re like a lot of college graduates, you have multiple student loans, all through different lenders.
+Is it time to get them all in one place?
+There are pros and cons to refinancing your federal loans through a private lender, so it's important to carefully consider your specific circumstances.

 Let's start with the potential benefits of refinancing your student loans with a private lender.

-Pro: one payment
+Pro: One payment

 The most obvious benefit to refinancing is replacing all of your old student loans with one new one.
 That means instead of making multiple payments per month, you'll only have to make one.